NEA taking the past into the future

 • Deliberate intimidation

-• Stalking as defined by law
+• Stalking as defined by Massachusetts Law

 Policy Regarding Presentation and Discussion of Sensitive Material

 NEA seeks to create online and in-person spaces in which diverse participants may learn from, network with, and enjoy the company of colleagues.
-The Code of Conduct is not intended to constrain scholarly or professional presentation, discourse, or debate, as long as these exchanges are conducted in a respectful manner.
+The code of conduct is not intended to constrain scholarly or professional presentation, discourse, or debate, as long as these exchanges are conducted in a respectful manner.

 Reporting